 The following clinical rotations are required for successful completion of the residency:

-- General Cardiology (Intermediate and floor care areas) – 1 month
+General Cardiology (MDC-1) (Intermediate and floor care areas) – 1 month

-- Cardiac Intensive Care Unit - 1 month
+General Cardiology with Cardiac Intensive Care Unit (MDC-2) – 1 month

-- Cardiovascular Ambulatory Care Clinic - 1 month
+Cardiology Ambulatory Care Clinics (Concentrated) - 1 month

-- Cardiovascular Ambulatory Care Clinic –½ day per week longitudinal, approximately 5 months of the residency year.
+Cardiology Ambulatory Care Clinics (Longitudinal) –½ day per week longitudinal, approximately 10 months of the residency year.
 This half day per week will be completed in one of the following clinic areas: heart failure, hyperlipidemia, hypertension, transitions of care, electrophysiology, or general cardiology.